ianmcburnie/a11y-first-workshop/README.md

 </ul>
 ```

 Now imagine if we have a long form, and scroll down so that the page error notice is no longer visible.
 We don't want to have to remember where the errors were.
-We need to flag the fields themselves in some way...
+We need to flag the fields themselves in some way.

-### Inline Error
+### Field Error

 A typical design approach is to make the border or color of an invalid field red.
 However, we **must not use colour alone to convey meaning**.
 In this case the colour red conveys the meaning of invalid.
 We also need to add an icon and/or text to convey the meaning.